 The Project Narrative Summer Institute (PNSI) is a two-week workshop on the Ohio State University Columbus campus that offers faculty and advanced graduate students in any discipline, from institutions worldwide, the opportunity for an intensive study of core concepts and issues in narrative theory.
-This summer's PNSI will be held June 8-19, 2015, led by Project Narrative core faculty James Phelan and Angus Fletcher, with the theme "Foundations and Innovations."
-Attendees should seek funding from their home institution for the Institute's tuition of $1500; this does not include housing, but Project Narrative will help attendees find reasonable accommodations.
+This summer's PNSI will run from June 8 to June 19, 2015, led by Project Narrative core faculty James Phelan and Angus Fletcher, with the theme "Foundations and Innovations."
+Attendees should seek funding from their home institution for the Institute's tuition of $1,500; this does not include housing, but Project Narrative will help attendees find reasonable accommodations.
 The deadline for applications is Monday, March 23, 2015.

 About this year's theme: